JDoelger/InfluenzaFitnessInference/notes/notes.md

 - worked on tidying up code putting blocks of code into functions
 - met Mehran shortly, where he gave me comments on the manuscript

+# log May 5 (coding and edit ms results sections)
+- tidied up plotting of results from single analysis

 # To Do :

 [ ] write abstract

+[ ] rewrite manuscript results sections based on M's suggestions

+[ ] do inference and fitness distribution analysis on Mt Fuji simulations

 [ ] tidy up code for figures -> write functions